IBM-EPBL/SI-GuidedProject-53983-1663928165/README.md

 📝 PROJECT DESCRIPTION:

- This Application has been developed to help the customer in processing their complaints.
+ * This Application has been developed to help the customer in processing their complaints.

- The customers can raise the ticket with a detailed description of the issue.
+ * The customers can raise the ticket with a detailed description of the issue.

- An Agent will be assigned to the Customer to solve the problem.
+ * An Agent will be assigned to the Customer to solve the problem.

- Whenever the agent is assigned to a customer they will be notified with an email alert.
+ * Whenever the agent is assigned to a customer they will be notified with an email alert.

- Customers can view the status of the ticket till the service is provided.
+ * Customers can view the status of the ticket till the service is provided.

 👨🏻‍💻 SOFTWARE REQUIRED:

- PYTHON,
+ *) PYTHON,

- FLASK,
+ *) FLASK,

- DOCKER.
+ *) DOCKER.

 🈸 TECHNOLOGY:

- IBM CLOUD,
+ A) IBM CLOUD,

- HTML	CSS,
+ B) HTML	CSS,

- PYTHON - FLASK	,
+ C) PYTHON - FLASK	,

- KUBERNETES	DOCKER,
+ D) KUBERNETES	DOCKER,

- IBM CONTAINER REGISTRY	IBM CLOUD OBJECT	IBM DB2
+ E) IBM CONTAINER REGISTRY	IBM CLOUD OBJECT	IBM DB2

 🧑🏻‍🦰 TEAM MEMBERS:

- GOUTHAM K,
+ 1. GOUTHAM K,

- SANJAY S,
+ 2. SANJAY S,

- ROGITH M,
+ 3. ROGITH M,

- SIVA SRIRAJ.
+ 4. SIVA SRIRAJ.

 📒 ASSIGNMENT FINISHED: